“The worst tempered people I’ve ever met were people who knew they were wrong.”

 Explore More About Wilson Mizner

-If you’re interested in learning more about Wilson Mizner and their impact on history, here are some recommended resources:
+If you’re interested in learning more about Wilson Mizner and his impact on history, here are some recommended resources:

 - The Legendary Mizners